Sajo8/nerva-docs/docs/guides/wallets/Using-the-GUI-Wallet.md

 ![gui-wallet](images/GUI_CLI_download.JPG)

+## Creating a Wallet / Restoring a Wallet

 After the CLI tools are downloaded, you can create a new wallet or import an existing one.

 ![gui-wallet](images/GUI_new_wallet.JPG)   ![gui-wallet](images/GUI_import_wallet.JPG)